Best Cheap Health Insurance in Indiana for 2026

 Short-term health insurance in Indiana

-The Trump administration rolled back a new rule in January that would limit the length of short-term health policies to three months.
-Although there isn't a public timeline for when this change will happen, short-term health insurance could be available in Indiana for up to 364 days sometime in the coming year.
+The Trump administration rolled back a rule in January that would limit the length of short-term health policies to three months.
+Short-term health insurance is now available in Indiana for up to 364 days, and you can renew your plan for up to three years total.

 You can buy a short-term health plan at any time of the year, which makes it a good option for people who can't get regular medical insurance.
 However, short-term policies usually have worse coverage than marketplace plans.